-Students who complete Upper-Division requirements earn the Paul and Judy Andrews Honors Scholar distinction.
+Students who complete Upper-Division requirements while maintaining at least a 3.5 overall GPA earn the Paul and Judy Andrews Honors Scholar distinction.

 To complete Upper-Division Honors, students may pursue either University Honors or Departmental Honors, or both.

-To complete University Honors, students take four Honors Colloquia.
+To earn University Honors, students must complete three Honors colloquia.

 Departmental Honors (usually 6 hours but varies by department)